manuGil/GitCoDev/gitcodev/lesson2.md

 ```shell
 git log                       # observe (fails)
 ```
-The error message fatal: your current branch 'master' does not have any commits yet indicates that the git log command was run on a branch that does not have any commits.
+The error message fatal: your current branch `master` does not have any commits yet indicates that the git log command was run on a branch that does not have any commits.
 The git log command displays the commit history, but if there are no commits, it cannot show any history.

 ```shell
 git branch                    # observe its empty